Table of Contents

 Registering your business

 DailyStory makes it simple to register your business for 10DLC within your DailyStory account.
 Currently, the only registration type supported is "Standard".
-A Standard registration has a one-time $100 registration fee and an ongoing $20/mo fee.
+A Standard registration has a one-time $100 registration fee and an ongoing $20/month fee.
 Both of these fees are paid to the carriers on your behalf and billed to your method of payment on file as a separate monthly charge.

 1. Navigate to Account Settings > SMS Marketing 10DLC.